xie186/fragmatic/README.md

 # fragmatic

+> Note: I (@xie186) modified this program to output the genomic coordinates of the fragments.

 Simple program for in silico restriction digest of genomic sequences, to simulate RAD-family NGS library prep methods

 Author: Tyler K. Chafin